-The patrol division is comprised of 17 full-time officers.
+The patrol division is comprised of 19 full-time officers.
 Officers are responsible for responding to emergencies, answering calls for service, performing street-level investigations, performing traffic enforcement, and serving the public safety needs of many within the City Limits.
-The Patrol Division is led by Captain David Muniz.
+The Patrol Division is led by Captain Alvin Luker.

-Captain David Muniz began his Law Enforcement career at the age of 19 with the Nueces County Sherriff’s Office Jail Division.
-After graduating from the Del Mar College Regional Police Academy in 2005, Captain Muniz started as a patrol officer with the City of Sinton.
+Captain Alvin Luker began his Law Enforcement career with Kentucky Dept. of Corrections in 1996.
+He then moved to Colorado where he worked for the Colorado Dept. of Correction’s from 1998 to 2001.
+After graduating from the Northeastern Junior College Regional Police Academy in Sterling CO in 2001, Captain Luker started as a patrol officer with the City of Craig in Colorado.

-In 2012, Captain Muniz was hired with the City of Aransas Pass as a patrol officer, continuing his efforts in gathering gang intelligence, as well as documenting known gang members.
-After one year on patrol, Captain Muniz was promoted to Patrol Sergeant.
+In 2017, Captain Luker was hired with the City of Aransas Pass as a patrol officer, continuing his efforts in working patrol operations to include DWI investigations and training.
+After 3 years on patrol, Captain Luker was promoted to Patrol Sergeant.
 During his capacity as a patrol sergeant, his duties included but not limited to supervising his assigned patrol shift.
-Captain Muniz was able to facilitate the use of the Texas LESO Program (formerly known as the 10-33 federal surplus property program) which affords the police department access to excess Department of Defense Property, at no cost to taxpayers.Compliment & Complaint Process